udothemath/wl_Spring2021atEsun/Project/Readme.md

 - Copy and slightly modify from https://github.com/CRIPAC-DIG/DGCF
 -  git clone https://github.com/udothemath/wl_Spring2021atEsun/tree/main/Project/DGCF
 - Usage :
-  - 1. The data must be converted to the csv form with column (user_id, item_id, timestamp, state_label, feature1, feature2)
+  - 1. The data must be converted to the csv form with columns (user_id, item_id, timestamp, state_label, feature1, feature2)
         - Can refer to DGCF/data/Esun_week.csv
         - We store train and test data in one csv.
 We can adjust the train proportion in the command line in next step.
   - 2. Apply command line for your train data : ```python DGCF.py --network <network> --model DGCF --epochs 50 --method attention --adj```